"Organizer of the forces of chaos."

 Finally, you are standing at the end of the last arrow on the map.
 There is a water-smudged caption on the map nearby, but you cannot make out what it says.

-You pass through a door and enter a high-ceilinged chamber.
-In the center stand two rampant stones wumpuses and two doors.
-A dusty inscription in the center reads, "One door leads to safety, the other to certain death.
-One wumpus speaks only truth, and the other speaks only lies.
+The room you are in is a vaulted chamber.
+In the center stand two rampant stones wums and two doors.
+A dusty inscription in the center reads, "One door leads to safety, the other to death.
+One wum speaks only truth, and the other speaks only lies.
 Ask one question."

-"Invalid question," a stygnian voice declares, making you jump and point your gun at the statues.
+"Invalid question," a dark voice declares, making you jump and point your gun at the statues.
 A supernatural chill runs through you.

 "Who are you?" you say, looking for the source of the voice.